Filing a Mesothelioma Lawsuit: Answers to Common Questions

 4. How much will it cost for you to represent me?

 Again, nothing.
 There is no financial risk on your part in filing a mesothelioma lawsuit.
-The lawyers from Simmons Hanly Conroy represent clients on a “contingency” basis, which means that we will only collect a fee if and when you collect a settlement from a mesothelioma lawsuit.
+The lawyers from Simmons Hanly Conroy represent clients on a “contingency” basis, which means that we will only collect a fee if and when you collect a settlement.
 A mesothelioma attorney will meet with you to go over these matters in detail.

 5. How much can I expect to receive through a lawsuit?

-Recovery results truly vary per client.
-The amount you receive from your mesothelioma lawsuit depends on a variety of factors including whether your case gets a settlement or a jury verdict.
-To get a better idea about what compensation you can expect through a mesothelioma lawsuit, please contact one of our lawyers.
+Recovery results vary per client.
+The amount you receive depends on a variety of factors including whether your case gets a settlement or a jury verdict.
+To get a better idea of the compensation you can expect, please contact one of our lawyers.

 6. Why should I hire you instead of a firm closer to my home?

 Although Simmons Hanly Conroy is a law firm based in Illinois, our mesothelioma lawyers have represented individuals and families affected by mesothelioma from all across the country, recovering millions of dollars in the process.*

-While each asbestos litigation case is unique, the law imposes certain time limitations on how long one can wait to file a mesothelioma lawsuit until it is “too late.”
+While each asbestos litigation case is unique, the law imposes certain time limitations on how long one can wait to file until it is “too late.”
 These are called “statutes of limitations.”
 Essentially, an individual only has a certain period of time after they are diagnosed with an asbestos-related disease in which to file their asbestos claim.
 As a result, we advise that you contact us immediately so that we can evaluate your case.